A Literary Prescription for

 For birth parents, adoptive parents, and adoptees — and the particular, layered grief and love that runs through all three.

 Adoption holds loss and love in the same hand, often at the same time.
 A birth parent can grieve a child they placed out of love.
-An adoptive parent can build a home fiercely and still carry the quiet knowledge that another woman’s loss made it possible.
+An adoptive parent can build a home fiercely and still carry the quiet knowledge that another parent’s loss made it possible.
 An adoptee can love the family that raised them and still wonder, sometimes for a lifetime, about the family they didn’t.
 None of these feelings cancel each other out.
 The books, poems, and words gathered here try to hold all of it at once, without asking anyone to simplify what they feel.

 Books Poetry Quotes & Prose